ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

    It would be nice if there was a type annotation on the function argument where your editor’s jump-to-definition can just show you the type and its fields.

-It is no surprise that Mypy has taken the Python world by storm, or that Typescript has largely displaced Javascript.
+It is no surprise that Typescript has largely displaced Javascript, and that Mypy has taken the Python world by storm.
 To keep a large codebase maintainable, you need types.

-But the snippet in the previous section is pretty clear on its own, it would be a shame to make it more verbose than necessary, especially for a configuration language that tries to eliminate boilerplate.
+The snippet in the previous section is pretty clear on its own though.
+It would be a shame to make it more verbose than necessary, especially for a configuration language that tries to eliminate boilerplate.
 So type annotations in RCL are optional.
 The type system is gradual,